The College

-Rockland Community College is the only public higher education institution in Rockland County.
+RCC is the only public higher education institution in Rockland County.
 It has served as an educational resource for Rockland since 1959, offering small classes, personal attention and caring faculty.
-In addition to the main campus in Suffern, the College operates Extension Centers in Spring Valley and Haverstraw.
-Close to 10,000 people are enrolled in credit and non-credit courses, and over 200,000 visit the campus each year for cultural, recreational and commercial events.
+In addition to the main campus in Suffern, the College operates a center in NyackHaverstraw, and Orangeburg.
+About 5,770 people are enrolled in credit and non-credit courses, and over 200,000 visit the campus each year for cultural, recreational and commercial events.

 The Region